FAQ

 What is the conservation tax credit?

-A landowner who donates their land to a state agency, a local government, or an organization that is qualified to receive the land donation may be eligible for an income tax credit up to 25% of the fair market value of the land at the time of the donation.
-(See below for how much credit is available per donation.)
+A C corporation or individual that makes a qualified donation of a real property interest in North Carolina for one of the approved public benefits may be eligible for an income tax credit up to 25% of the fair market value of the land at the time of the donation.

 What property qualifies for donation?